Report river pollution

 We’re committed to protecting the environment.

-If you spot anything you think could be a pollution across Devon or Cornwall, please complete the form below or call us on 0344 346 2020 so that we can investigate as a priority.
+If you spot anything you think could be a sewage leak or pollution across Devon or Cornwall, please complete the form below or call us on 0344 346 2020 so that we can investigate as a priority.

 Signs of sewage pollution in river or stream